esin87/mongodb/README.md

 In that corner of the server, which we'll call our cluster, we can create MongoDB databases!
 It takes a few minutes to "provision" the cluster, because a lot is happening in that time.
-The physical infrastructure is being set up, such as the hardware and network settings to run the cluster, as well as the software needed to create it.
+The hardware and network settings to run the cluster, as well as the software needed to create it, are all being configured and set up.

 This takes us to the Security Quickstart page.
 For now, let's set up authentication with a username and password.
 You can give your default user any